TimoKats/pim/readme.md

 > For Windows users: Perhaps you can run pim as a service, but there's no way for me to test that given I don't have a Windows machine.

+# FAQ
+- Q: I have some scheduling requirements that pim doesn't support.
+    - A: I would love to know!
+If you write code, feel free to make a PR.
+Else, open something on the discussion board.
+- Q: Can I install pim without go?
+    - A: Currently not.
+If pim actually becomes popular I will work on putting it in package managers.
+- Q: What does "minimally invasive task orchestration" mean?
+    - A: Programs like systemD control all your processes.
+Pim can be started/stopped on command and only impacts the processes you add to process.yaml.
+- Q: What advantages does pim have over anacron?
+    - A: Anacron can only run once a day (or less often)
+- Q: What advantages does pim have over crontab?
+    - A: Crontab can't do catchup runs if the computer was turned off, and only accepts cron strings (no @time operator).
+ - Q: What advantages does pim have over SystemD?
+    - A: If you already have systemD and are happy with it, maybe not so much.
+However, pim is cross platform and minimally invasive, so you can copy your process.yaml to any other OS and it should work.
+SystemD runs all your programs and therefore is less flexible.